blairschaefer/schaefer.io/README.md

-simple website created with Claude Sonnet 4 and TextEdit
+Simple website created using Claude Sonnet 4 and TextEdit.